Aker120112/Alx-e-commerce-app/README.md

 ## Contact

-If you want to contact me you can reach me at [Linkedin] (https://www.linkedin.com/in/taiwo-akeredolu-62a647278)
+If you want to contact me you can reach me at [Linkdin] (https://www.linkedin.com/in/taiwo-akeredolu-62a647278)

 ## License